gmanasyan/restaurant/README.md

 - It can be removed if all history statistics will be based on History and Vote objects (fast).

 ### 04.2.
 UserService
-- User service needs for authentication.
+- User service is needed for authentication.